designstem/projects/frequency/index.md

 <p />

-~The most common way to experience noticeable visual distortion<br>caused by frequency is having the phenomenon occurring on a screen.~
+~The most common way to experience noticeable visual distortion<br>caused by frequency is by having the phenomenon occurring on a screen.~
 <br>
-Watch following clip and notice <br><var>how wheels of the wagon are moving?</var>
+Watch following clip and observe <br><var> the movement of the wagon wheels </var>

 <p />